Helioszjr/helioszjr/README.md

 :mailbox:  helioszjr@gmail.com // http://lattes.cnpq.br/1667801399498296 // http://www.pgm.uem.br
 <br>
-:mortar_board: Agronomist Engineer, Master in Genetics and Plant Breeding, currently a PhD student in Genetics and Plant Breeding.📍Center for Applied Research in Agriculture - Nupagri at the State University of Maringá (UEM).
+:mortar_board: Agronomist Engineer, Master in Genetics and Plant Breeding, currently a PhD student in Genetics and Plant Breeding.📍Center for Applied Research in Agriculture - Nupagri at the State University of Maringá (UEM) and at the Common Bean Breeding and Genomics Laboratory.
 <br>

 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=helioszjr&theme=aura_dark)